ARM-software/ebbr/source/chapter5-variable-storage.rst

 Some UEFI enabled devices can only store EFI variables as a file on a block device.
-This implies that at runtime the operating system must manage changes to the EFI variable by updating the file.
+This implies that at runtime the operating system must manage changes to the EFI variables by updating the file.

 This chapter defines a file-format for EFI variables that both the firmware and the operating system can rely on.